JohnSmith0822/RS5M/README.md

 ## Access
 We use Aliyun's OSS ([Object Storage Service](https://www.alibabacloud.com/help/en/object-storage-service/latest/ossutil-overview) to host our dataset (500GB in total).

-Bucket name can be found in openreview's Dataset Url.
+Bucket name can be found in openreview's dataset URL.

 The dataset can be downloaded with command: